The Spy Who Loved Me (film): Filming

 In October, the second unit travelled to Nassau to film the underwater sequences.
 To create the illusion of the car becoming a submarine, seven different models were used, one for each step of the transformation.
-One of the models was a fully mobile submarine equipped with an engine built by Miami-based Perry Submarines.
+One of the models, designed by Derby marine engineer Alex Leam, was a fully mobile submarine, "Wet Nellie", equipped with an engine built by Miami-based Perry Submarines.
 The car seen entering the sea was a mock-up shell, propelled off the jetty by a compressed air cannon, whilst the first underwater shot of the car was a miniature model filmed in a test tank.
 Three full-size bodyshells were used to depict the actual car-to-submersible transition.
-During the model sequences, the air bubbles seen appearing from the vehicle were created by Alka-Seltzer tablets.
+During the model sequences, the air bubbles seen appearing from the vehicle were created by Alka-Seltzer tablets or from divers driving the submarine, who were hidden by the black louvres of the Esprit in submarine mode.

 In September, production moved to Egypt.
 While the Great Sphinx of Giza was shot on location, lighting problems caused the pyramids to be replaced with miniatures.
 While construction of the Liparus set continued, the second unit (headed by John Glen) departed for Mount Asgard, Baffin Island, where in July 1976 they staged the film's pre-credits sequence.
 Bond film veteran Willy Bogner captured the action, staged by stuntman Rick Sylvester, who earned $30,000 for the stunt.
 The scene of Bond skiing off the mountain was inspired by a Canadian Club Whisky advertisement in Playboy magazine of Sylvester performing the same stunt.
 This stunt cost $500,000 – the most expensive single movie stunt at that time.
 Additional scenes for the pre-credits sequence were filmed in the Bernina Range in the Swiss alps.

-The production team returned briefly to the UK to shoot at the Faslane submarine base before setting off to Spain, Portugal and the Bay of Biscay, where the supertanker exteriors were filmed.
+The production team received permission to film at the Faslane submarine base, saving millions of dollars.
+After Faslane, production moved to Spain, Portugal and the Bay of Biscay, where the supertanker exteriors were filmed.
 On 5 December 1976, with principal photography finished, the 007 Stage was formally opened by former Prime Minister Harold Wilson.

-The end credits state "James Bond Will Return in For Your Eyes Only", but following the success of Star Wars, the originally planned For Your Eyes Only was dropped in favour of the space-themed Moonraker for the next film.